sCrypt-Inc/learn-scrypt-courses/en/course-03/lesson-02/chapter-03/README.md

 }): Promise<TransactionResponse>;
 ```

-- `amount`: Indicates the balance locked by the contract at the time of deployment
+- `amount`: how many satoshis would be locked in the contract when deployed
-- `options`: It is an optional parameter, which supports custom change address, and the private key corresponding to `address` used to sign the transaction.
+- `options`: an optional parameter, `changeAddress` is customed change address, and  `address`'s corresponding private key will be used to sign the transaction.

 ## Put it to the test